top of page

 Meet Our Sponsors

-PECC 2024 is organised and hosted by the Behaviour and Physiology Group at Durham University Psychology Department.
+PECC 2025 is organised and hosted by the Teesside University Psychology Department.

-We are also very thankful for the generous support from the BH Nguyen Fund, from Biopac Systems UK/Linton Instrumentation, and Prolific.
+We are also very thankful for the support from Biopac Systems UK/Linton Instrumentation.

 biopac linton.png